1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-Here are ten of the top financial benefits available to servicemembers and how to make the most of them to improve your family’s financial future.
-My husband was an Army doctor for 21 years and was deployed three times; many of these resources and benefits helped our family a lot over the years.
+Here are 10 of the top financial benefits available to servicemembers and how to make the most of them to improve your family’s financial future.
+Kim's husband was an Army doctor for 21 years and was deployed three times, and Lisa's husband is an Air National Guard instructor pilot who has flown more than 200 combat missions.
+Many of these resources and benefits have helped our families a lot over the years.

 The TSP lets you choose one of five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
-You can invest up to $18,000 in the TSP in 2016, and if you're receiving tax-free income while deployed you can boost your contributions to $53,000 for the year.
+In 2019, you can put as much as $19,000 in the TSP -- and as much as $56,000 if you're receiving tax-free income while deployed.
 And now you have access to a Roth TSP, too, which is like a Roth IRA but without the income restrictions.
 See www.tsp.gov for details.

 The military’s Savings Deposit Program lets deployed servicemembers invest up to $10,000 in the program each time you are deployed.
 You receive 10% annual interest, compounded quarterly; the program lasts for up to three months after your return.

-Your take-home pay increases while you’re receiving tax-free income during deployment, which can help you afford to stash extra money in the SDP.
+Your take-home pay increases while you’re receiving tax-free income during service in a combat zone, which can help you afford to stash extra money in the SDP.
 For more information, see the Savings Deposit Program page at the Defense Finance and Accounting Web site.

 For most people, contributions to a Roth IRA are not shielded from taxes.
 But for servicemembers receiving tax-free combat-zone pay, your money goes into the Roth tax-free, and your contributions as well as your earnings come out tax-free, a double tax benefit that’s tough to beat.

-You can contribute up to $5,500 to a Roth for 2016 if your income doesn’t exceed certain limits (see Retirement Plan Contribution Limits for 2016).
+You can contribute up to $6,000 in 2019 if your income doesn’t exceed certain limits.
 And if your spouse doesn’t work, you can contribute up to the maximum on his or her behalf, too.

-The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to $21,085 per year for private colleges and foreign schools.
-(The limit increases to $21,970 on August 1.)
+The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to $24,477 per year for private colleges and foreign schools.
 You’ll also get a housing stipend and money for books and tutoring.

 The money may be used for undergraduate or graduate programs, or for certain programs at vocational and trade schools.
 And one of the best features of the Post 9/11 GI Bill is that longtime servicemembers may transfer their benefits to a spouse or children.
 Get more details on the Post-9/11 GI Bill at the Department of Veterans Affairs website.

-Servicemembers can also get $100,000 in coverage for a spouse for as little as $60 a year if he or she is under age 35.
+Servicemembers can also get $100,000 in coverage for a spouse for as little as $54 a year if he or she is under age 35 (more for older spouses).
 See the Department of Veterans Affairs site for more information.

 The law allows servicemembers to maintain legal residence in one state even if they are stationed in another.
 So if your legal residence (also called domicile) is a state that has no income tax, you can be shielded from taxes if you move to another state while on active duty.